Sicanje

-Sicanje or bocanje was a widespread custom mostly among Roman Catholic Croat women and girls of the central regions of Bosnia and Herzegovina, as well as the Dalmatia region of Croatia.
-The phenomenon predates the Slavic migration to the Balkans, and consequently Christianity itself, but it was possible to trace its appearance until the middle of the 20th century.
+Sicanje or bocanje was a tattoo custom practiced mostly among Catholic Croat teenage girls and boys of the central regions of Bosnia and Herzegovina, as well as the Dalmatia region of Croatia.

 History

-Tattooing of women and girls in Bosnia and Herzegovina is colloquially called sicanje or bocanje, and it was a widespread custom mostly among Roman Catholic Croats in the central regions.
+Tattooing of young girls and boys in Bosnia and Herzegovina is colloquially called sicanje or bocanje, and it was a widespread custom mostly among Catholic Croats in the central regions.
 The custom is thought to predate the Slavic migration to the Balkans and even Christianity.
 In the 1st century BC, the Greek historian Strabo wrote of tattooing among inhabitants of this area, namely Illyrians and Thracians, along with other customs.
-Vlach women from Greece, Macedonia and Herzegovina also utilized tattoos.
+Until the 20th century, Albanians – Southern and Northern, Catholics and Muslims, men and women – practised tattooing, a tradition considered to have been handed down from their Illyrian ancestors.
+Also Vlach women from Greece, Macedonia and Herzegovina utilized tattoos.
 Archaeologist Ćiro Truhelka researched these types of tattoos in the late 19th century, becoming one of the first to write about them and to illustrate them.
-In 1894, a Bosnia-based doctor named Leopold Glück published an article in Vienna titled Die Tätowirung der Haut bei den Katholiken Bosniens und der Herzegowina (The Tattooing of Skin Among the Catholics of Bosnia and Herzegovina) detailing the tattoos observed among the locals.
+In 1894, a Bosnian-based doctor named Leopold Glück published an article in Vienna titled Die Tätowirung der Haut bei den Katholiken Bosniens und der Herzegowina (The Tattooing of Skin Among the Catholics of Bosnia and Herzegovina) detailing the tattoos observed among the locals.

 Women in some parts of the country tattooed their hands and other visible parts of the body (such as brow, cheeks, wrist, or below the neck) with Christian symbols and stećak ornaments.
-This can be seen today, not only in Bosnia and Herzegovina, but among ethnic Croats from Bosnia and Herzegovina living abroad.
-Children (generally girls) were tattooed from as early as the age of six, usually during the period between the feast of Saint Joseph in March to the feast of Saint John the Baptist in June.
+Boys were also tattooed with the same symbols mostly above the elbow on the right arm, chest, forehead, and pointer finger.
+This can be seen today, not only in Bosnia and Herzegovina but among ethnic Croats from Bosnia and Herzegovina living abroad.
+Children were tattooed from as early as the age of six, usually during the period between the feast of Saint Joseph in March to the feast of Saint John the Baptist in June.

+The tattoo practice, which has been widespread among Albanians (see Albanian traditional tattooing) and also Vlach women, native populations of the western Balkans, predates the Slavic migrations to the Balkans, and consequently Christianity itself, tracing back to Illyrian times, although scholars documented it in the 19th century.
+The Eastern Orthodox Slavic population abhorred this practice.